itwithlyam/NodeCPU/readme.md

 | 0x0000 | Read-Only Memory (ROM) |

 The entry point for programs is 0x0000.
 ROM can only be modified in "entry mode".

+### Stack

+At memory address 0x8000, there are 100 bytes allocated to the stack.
+You can use [push](/NodeCPU/push) and [pop](/NodeCPU/pop) to interact with the stack.
+The stack itself operates on a LIFO[^lifo] (Last In; First Out) system and the stack pointer is kept in register SP.
+When the stack pointer reaches `0x64` it goes back to `0x00` until it reaches existing elements, when it will throw a Segmentation Fault.
+Be careful!

 ### Modes